selmas/FMSec/README.md

 The project received a total of 95 out of 110 points with some minor flaws and unprecise formulations found.

-The assignment instructions can be found in the file `project.pdf`
+The project documentation was in form of a  `Lab Journal` and the precise assignment instructions can be found in the file `project.pdf`